 Software from the Microsoft Software Donation Program at TechSoup is only available via download, unless you choose to purchase a media kit from Microsoft.

-So you download the software from Microsoft's Volume Licensing Service Center (VLSC) and find out that it arrives as an ISO file and you need to perform additional steps before you can use that file for installation.
+The downloads from Microsoft's Volume Licensing Service Center (VLSC) are usually ISO files, not executable files, so you need to perform additional steps before you can use one for installation.
 What's an ISO file?
 Most simply put, it's a single file containing all the data from a CD, DVD, or other disc, all in one.

 Overview of Installation Choices

 An ISO installation file is a collection of all the individual files and folders that would be on an installation DVD, merged into a single file.
 You have three main choices for making these files and folders accessible:

 - Create installation discs by writing the installation files to a DVD

 - Mount the ISO file as a virtual device

 - Extract the installation files to your hard drive

 Note: There are special requirements for installing Get Genuine Windows Full PC Operating Systems and for a clean installation of a Windows upgrade operating system.
 See Clean Microsoft Windows Installations with ISO Files for details.

 If you're installing software on multiple machines and have access to at least one computer with a DVD writer, creating installation discs might be the best option for you.
 Most Microsoft applications don't fit on a CD and require a DVD.